aave/governance-crosschain-bridges/README.md

 - Validators listening for this StateSync even then trigger the `onStateReceived()` in the `FxChild` contract.
 The `FxRoot` contract is mapped to the `FxChild` through the `StateSender` contract.
 - In `onStateReceived` the encoded data is passed along to a contract that implements the function `processMessageFromRoot` - which in this case is the `BridgeExecutor` contract.
 In `processMessageFromRoot` the BridgeExecutor calls `queue()` to queue the proposed actions for the appropriate execution time

-## Deploying the Bridge Executor
+### Deploying the Bridge Executor

+- `fxRootSender` - the address that can send messages to this BridgeExecutor through the FxPortal.
+For Aave-Governance-V2 it is the executor contract.- `fxChild` - the fxChild contract from the FxPortal
 - `delay` - the time required to pass after the ActionsSet is queued, before execution
 - `gracePeriod` - once execution time passes, you can execute this until the grace period ends
 - `minimumDelay` - if the delay is updated by the guardian, it cannot be less than this minimum
 - `maximumDelay` - if the delay is updated by the guardian, it cannot be more than this maximum
-- `fxRootSender` - the address that can send messages to this BridgeExecutor through the FxPortal.
-For Aave-Governance-V2 it is the executor contract.- `fxChild` - the fxChild contract from the FxPortal
 - `guardian` - the admin address of this contract with the permission to cancel ActionsSets and update the delay value

-## Dependencies

 ### PolygonBridge - FxPortal